gakimball/slow-twitter/README.md

 tweet posted to your timeline since the last digest (up to a maximum of 200, the limit of Twitter's API).

-The config file also supports an optional `mute` property, which is an array of strings to filter out of each digest.
-Keywords starting with `@` will filter out tweets and retweets by those specific users, as well as mentions of those users.
+The config file also supports these optional settings:

+- `mute`: an array of strings to filter out of each digest.
+Keywords starting with `@` will filter out retweets, quote tweets, and mentions of those users.
+- `max_feed_items`: maximum number of items kept in the JSON Feed.
+When a new one is added over the limit, the oldest item is removed.
+The default value is 50.

 ## Usage